 Ms Stanescu's published books of poetry and drama include: “The New York Plays”, “Aliens With Extraordinary Skills”, “Waxing West” (2007 New York Innovative Theatre Award for Outstanding Full-length Script), "Google me!", "Black Milk", "The Inflatable Apocalypse” (Best Play of the Year UNITER Award in 2000).
 She co-edited the anthology of plays “Global Foreigners” (with NYU professor Carol Martin) and “roMANIA after 2000” (with CUNY professor Daniel Gerould).

 Saviana is a member of EST (Ensemble Studio Theatre) and a Usual Suspect with New York Theatre Workshop.
 She was a 2007-2008 NYSCA playwright-in-residence with Women’s Project and writer-in-residence for Richard Schechner’s East Coast Artists.
 As a 2005-2007 TCG fellow with the Lark Play Development Center, Saviana's plays “Waxing West” and “Lenin’s Shoe” had barebones productions.
-She co-conceived and implemented the Lark's international programming.
-Currently she is the Director of Eastern European Exchange for The Lark, the curator of playgroundzero (the new play readings series of the annual experimental theatre festival undergroundzero in NYC), the artistic director of "Immigrant Artists and Scholars in New York" (IASNY) and "New York with an Accent".
+She is the Director of Eastern European Exchange for the Lark, the curator of playgroundzero (the new play readings series of the experimental theatre festival undergroundzero in NYC), the founder of "Immigrant Artists and Scholars in New York" (IASNY) and "New York with an Accent".

-Saviana holds an MA in Performance Studies (Fulbright fellow) and an MFA in Dramatic Writing (John Golden Award for excellence in playwriting) from New York University, Tisch School of the Arts.
-She taught at NYU, Tisch, in the Drama Department, between 2004-2012.
-She has been a visiting lecturer and/or a guest artist at Strasberg Theatre&Film Institute, NYU's English Department, Fordham University, Columbia University, Arizona State University, Penn State University, Hofstra University, Pittsburgh University, University of Connecticut, Smith College, London's Central School of Speech and Drama, Mexico City's Hellenic Cultural Center, Transylvania's Tg Mures University, Vienna's KulturKontakt, Chicago's Renaissance Society, Einhorn School of Performing Arts - Primary Stages NYC, etc.
+Saviana holds an MA in Performance Studies (Fulbright fellow) and an MFA in Dramatic Writing (John Golden Award for excellence in Playwriting) from New York University, Tisch School of the Arts.
+She completed her PhD in Theatre Studies with the National University of Theatre&Film, Bucharest, Romania.
+Dr Stanescu has taught/lectured at NYU's Tisch, in the Drama Department (2004-2012), Strasberg Theatre&Film Institute, NYU's English Department, Fordham University, Columbia University, Arizona State University, Penn State University, Hofstra University, Pittsburgh University, University of Connecticut, Smith College, London's Central School of Speech and Drama, Mexico City's Hellenic Cultural Center, Transylvania Tg Mures University, Vienna's KulturKontakt, Chicago's Renaissance Society, Einhorn School of Performing Arts - Primary Stages NYC, etc.

 She has taught a wide range of Dramatic Writing and Theatre/Performance Studies courses including: Playwriting, Script Analysis, Contemporary Developments in Theatre&Performance, Re-Imagining the Classics, Experimental Theatre, Contemporary European Drama&Performance, Introduction to Theatre Studies, Contemporary Women Playwrights, Theatre&Feminism, Theatre of the Absurd, Writing/Performing the Immigrant Experience, Performing Autobiography, Performative Writing, etc.